yuw006/yuw006.github.io/README.md

-My favourite language in C++, because it is simple and efficient.
+My favourite programming language in C++, because it is simple and efficient.